opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

     "connector_id": "your_connector_id"
 }
 ```
-Note the model id in response, will use it in following steps.
+Note the model ID in the response; you will use it in the following steps.

-Test model with predict API
+Test the model using the Predict API:
 ```
 POST _plugins/_ml/models/your_model_id/_predict
 {